bpietroniro/AoC2024/puzzles/02/README.md

 2. If it's safe when you chop off the first or last level, return True.
 3. If it's safe if you splice out any other single level, return True.

-I still want a more efficient solution, but don't have time for it right now!
+I still want a more efficient solution, but don't have time for it right now.